People of the Earth

 Promoting community, understanding and connection between local people and displaced people through public events, volunteering and public speaking.

-This programme focusses on designing and co-creatingevents that bring people together across diverse cultures, faiths and traditions.
+This programme focusses on designing and co-creating events that bring people together across diverse cultures, faiths and traditions.
 In recent years we have co-created and collaborated on events with a number of partners, including: Freedom from Torture, Paiwand Afghan Association, Camden Community Engagement, City of Sanctuary, Migrateful and Islington Centre for Refugees and Migrants.

 "Being a Refugee is an experience not an identity"